golemfactory/golem-architecture/gaps/gap-24_agreement_permissions_management/gap-24_agreement_permissions_management.md

 - Error otherwise

 **Effect:**
-- The `synchronizeAgreement` message is forwarded to Provider and validated.
+- The `attachAgreement` message is forwarded to Provider and validated.
 If the Agreement is hosted by that Provider, and Requestor/Grantee is entitled - its details (all relevant entities) are sent to the Grantee node.
+- Moreover, add the Id of the note which issued the call to the list of "event subscribers", so that it is include in the list of Agreement-related events recipients (see **Event Propagation** below).

 **Benefits:**
 - Simple implementation - no automatic info propagation is required from the network